-Teapot with Infuser
+Teapot With Infuser

-I use a glass teapot with an infuser.
-Ceramic works well, too, but I prefer glass.
-This allows you to see the color of the tea and to gauge the brewing time by that.
+A glass pot allows you to see the color of the tea and to gauge the brewing time by that.
 I generally do this, rather than using a stopwatch or timer.
 The main drawback of a teapot is the size.

 You have to remember that loose leaf tea leaves can (and should) be steeped several times.
-I generally get 3 to 4 infusions from my leaves.
-This means 3-4 teapots of tea per day.
-Yes, I drink a lot of tea.
-Most people won’t need that much, which brings me to the next type of brewing vessel.
+I generally get 3 to 5 infusions from my leaves.
+This means 3 – 5 teapots of tea per day.
+I have the smallest size (600 ml), but even at the smallest size, that is 1800 to 3000 ml.

-Tea Mug with Infuser
+Tea Mug With Infuser

-Since you get 3 to 4 infusions out of most tea leaves, this means you get 3 to 4 mugs of tea per day.
-If you’re the only one drinking it, this makes much more sense than having 3 to 4 large teapots of tea.
+Since you get 3 to 6 infusions out of most tea leaves, this means you get 3 to 6 mugs of tea per day.
+If you’re the only one drinking it, this makes much more sense than having 3 to 6 entire teapots of tea.